Last Updated on August 9th, 2019

 This vitamin is most useful when applied directly to the skin to treat acne scars or dark spots caused by acne.
 Increasing the amount of vitamin C in your diet or taking a vitamin C supplement is unlikely to improve your acne, since it is relatively rare to have a vitamin C deficiency if you consume a reasonable amount of fresh produce.
 If you already consume enough vitamin C, consuming more could actually have negative effects.

 Instead, we recommend using vitamin C topically.
-It can decrease inflammation, which could prevent acne, but the main reason we recommend vitamin C is for acne scars or dark marks caused by acne.
+It can decrease inflammation, which could prevent acne, but the main reason we recommend vitamin C is for scars or dark marks4 caused by acne.
 Vitamin C helps repair damaged cells and encourages the growth of new, healthy cells.
 This cell turnover can heal acne scars more quickly by repairing scar tissue and replacing it with unscarred tissue.
 It can also reduce dark marks caused by acne.
 There is technically nothing wrong with these marks, and they will fade over time, but they can make skin tone uneven, so many people look for ways to lighten them.

 There are a variety of skin lighteners out there that work for fair skin, but many of the popular options are actually very bad for dark skin.
 These products can make dark spots even darker on medium to dark skin, sometimes turning them a blue-ish color.
-Vitamin C is sometimes recommended as a safe alternative for dark skin, but make sure to consult with your doctor first.
+Vitamin C is sometimes recommended as a safe alternative for dark skin5, but make sure to consult with your doctor first.
 Remember, vitamins are not regulated by the FDA, and some products could contain filler that could damage your skin.

 If you know you struggle to eat enough fresh produce and suspect you may have a vitamin C deficiency, look out for some of these symptoms: